 LoganBerry Heritage Farm is located on 60 beautiful acres in northeast Georgia adjacent to the Blue Ridge mountains.
 We view farming as a stewardship to the land under our care, including the water, animals and people while working in harmony with Nature and following her principles of sustainability.

 We view the Farm holistically, as a single organism, balanced and diverse.
 The land, animals and water are considered sacred and treated with respect.
-Our animals (cows, chickens and bees) are an integral part of the Farm, providing life in addition to fertilization and aeration of the fields and gardens.
+Our animals are an integral part of the Farm, providing life in addition to fertilization and aeration of the fields and gardens.

 We save seeds primarily from our Southern Appalachian heritage that have been handed down for generations.
 We take the stand that saving and preserving seeds is important for future generations to have access to open-pollinated, heirloom foods that have not been modified or tampered with by man.
 We do not support the planting and raising of GMO seeds or genetic modification of plants or animals.
 We believe that it is contrary to Nature and destructive to the environment, animals and humans.

 LoganBerry goes beyond basic organic method by incorporating a system of holistic and environmentally friendly practices.
 We have immersed ourselves in research of the world’s most successful methods of healthy food production that heals the land, builds soil and protects future resources.
 Our experimental farm is based on a permaculture food forest design along with some biodynamic practices.
 Some of these methods include berm & swale systems, ramial wood chip gardens, intensive grazing, polycultures, hugelkultures and no-till crops, to name a few.